 Semi-structured data maintains internal tags and markings that identify separate data elements, which enables data analysts to determine information grouping and hierarchies.
 Both documents and databases can be semi-structured.
 This type of data only represents about 5–10% of the data pie, but has critical business usage cases when used in combination with structured and unstructured data.

-Email is a very common example of a semi-structured data type.
-Although more advanced analysis tools are necessary for thread tracking, near-dedupe, and concept searching; email’s native metadata enables classification and keyword searching without any additional tools.
+Email is a common example of a semi-structured data type.
+Although more advanced analysis tools are necessary for thread tracking, near-dedupe, and concept searching, email’s native metadata enables classification and keyword searching without any additional tools.

 Email is a huge use case, but most semi-structured development centers on easing data transport issues.
-Sharing sensor data is a growing use case, as are web-based data sharing and transport: electronic data interchange (EDI), many social media platforms, document markup languages, and NoSQL databases.
+Sharing sensor data is a growing use case, as are web-based data sharing and transport, including electronic data interchange (EDI), many social media platforms, document markup languages, and NoSQL databases.

 New tools are available to analyze unstructured data, particularly given specific use case parameters.
 Most of these tools are based on machine learning.
 Structured data analytics can use machine learning as well, but the massive volume and many different types of unstructured data requires it.